Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Model and formalism

 \subsection{Time-dependent density matrix renormalization group}

 The method tDMRG is a powerful numerical technique to solve the time-dependent Schr\"odinger equation in finite systems with a great degree of control and numerical precision.
-In the same way as in its ground state version, tDMRG relies on a matrix product state representation of the wave function plus a Suzuki-Trotter decomposition of the evolution operator to evolve the state \cite{White2004a,Feiguin2005,vietri,Feiguin2013b,Paeckel2019}.
-Among other applications, it has been used to study time-dependent transport in a number of one-dimensional setups \cite{Schmitteckert2004,Al-Hassanieh2006a,Al-Hassanieh2008a,Boulat2008,dasilva2010,heidrich-meisner2010,Rincon2014,Petrovic2021,petrovic2021b,Braganca_PRB2021}.
+In the same way as in its ground state version, tDMRG relies on a matrix product state representation of the wave function plus a Suzuki-Trotter decomposition of the evolution operator to evolve the state \cite{White2004a,Feiguin2005,Heidrich_PRB2009,vietri,Feiguin2013b,Paeckel2019}.
+Among other applications, it has been used to study time-dependent transport in a number of one-dimensional setups \cite{Schmitteckert2004,Al-Hassanieh2006a,Al-Hassanieh2008a,Boulat2008,dasilva2010,heidrich-meisner2010,Rincon2014,Schlunzen_PRB2017,Petrovic2021,petrovic2021b,Braganca_PRB2021}.
 The formulation is extensively discussed in the cited literature, so we limit ourselves to a brief summary of the protocol used in this work.
 Typically, in all the situations discussed here, we are interested in the evolution of the the system after it is perturbed at time $t=0$ by some external potential (a quench of the tunneling amplitudes, for instance).
 We usually observe that the wave function develops a wave-front that propagates away from the center, translating into a transient regime.
 After some characteristic time that depends on the model parameters, observables such as the current reach a pseudo-steady-state, equilibrating around a constant value.
 Eventually, the wave front hits the boundaries of the open system, the wave packet bounces back, and the current is reversed.
 In order to extend the duration of the steady-state time window, we delay the wave packet at the edges by introducing ``damped boundary conditions'' with exponentially decaying hopping amplitudes near the boundaries of the system, slowing down the electrons near the edges. \cite{dasilva2008,Feiguin2008f}.
+We use a hoping that decays exponentially with the distance to the impurity as $t_j=t_0 \Lambda^{-j/2}$ between $j$ and $j+1$ sites in the left and right leads.
+For our calculations, we use a chain with $N=120$ sites and $\Lambda=20$, which we found optimal for convergence.